 - 1. In a normal case, a right pull-out time at the right ventilation condition is the key for active and reactive chicks. - 2.
 Uniformity varies with the quality of hatching eggs and their size and weight at deposition.
 Other factors that can damage or promote our chicks' uniformity include genetic background, age, health of eggs, shell composition and relative different weight loss of eggs. - 3.
-Incubation and hatcher should be stable in temperature and humidity for the chronological development and the solution for no perfect chick's navel. - 4.
-Perfect weight loss of eggs, correct pullout time, development in the right embryologic temperature, correct hatcher ventilation and qualitative hatching of eggs in good health and with the right percentage of yolk/albumen/shell, are points to pay attention in order to have a soft and nice belly. - 5.
-Right pull-out time, correct temperature at the end of the incubation time, correct temperature in the hatcher machine, favourable condition for short hatch windows, and darkness in the hatcher,in order to maintain good chicks' legs. - Long permanence in machine, long hatch windows, and hard cutting and exit from eggshell.
+Incubation and hatcher should be stable in temperature and humidity, for the chronological development is the solution at no perfect chick's navel. - 4.
+Perfect weight loss of eggs, correct pullout time, development in the right embryologic temperature, correct hatcher ventilation and qualitative hatching of eggs in good health and with the right percentage of yolk/albumen/shell, are points to pay attention to, for having a soft and nice belly. - 5.
+Right pull-out time, correct temperature at the end of the incubation time, correct temperature in the hatcher machine, favourable condition for short hatch windows, and darkness in the hatcher, to maintain good chicks' legs. - 6.
+Long permanence in machine long hatch windows, and hard cutting and exit from eggshell.